 At the beginning of the course, groups will be formed for the purpose of creating a Black Masculinity Newsletter using Microsoft Publisher.
-Each group will create a 12 page Newsletter based on the topics of the class that relate to current issues concerning Black Masculinity today.
-So for example, your newsletter may include originally written articles by members of the group on education, economics, criminal justice, politics, sexuality etc as it pertains to Black Masculinity.
+Each group will create a Newsletter in which each member contributes four pages based on the topics of the class that relate to current issues concerning Black Masculinity today.
+For example, your newsletter may include originally written articles by members of the group on education, economics, criminal justice, politics, sexuality etc as it pertains to Black Masculinity.
 The group can also decide on a clever name for the Newsletter, and choose people, places, and events to include in various sections that pertain to Black Masculinity (e.g., history report, obituary, biography, etc.) It may also include illustrations, poetry, and advertisements of original products that in some way address the issue of Black Masculinity.
 Your group will be required to use material from a reputable news organization or academic website to serve as a baseline for the Newsletter.
-The Newsletter must be clear, concise, and at least 12 pages using Microsoft Publisher containing a brief introduction of each editor (group member) and at least six main points from a combination of material that is presented in the course.
+The Newsletter must be clear, concise, and each group member contributing four pages using Microsoft Publisher containing a brief introduction of each editor (group member) and at least six main points from a combination of material that is presented in the course.